raztvi/VismaACLabs/README.md

 Below you can read about some specifications and technical details and requirements.

+**Note: Use this project [CloudStorageVS2015](/tree/master/CloudStorageVS2015)**.

+*The [CloudStorage](/tree/master/CloudStorage) project was the initial project I started working on using the newes RC version of Visual Studio 2017, but because of its unfinished state, there were some blocking bugs and I had to quickly remake everything in VS2015.
+Probably the bugs will get solved once the full version of VS2017 will be released in 7th of March 2017.
+I might update that project later on.*

 ## Functional requirements

 ### As a registered user I can